Do you want to learn Spanish?

 Besides, small talk is the gateway to real communication; you need to be able to do it in order to really speak to a person.

-Making conversation in whatever way you can as a beginner will allow you to grow in confidence and figure out what you need to learn next.
+Making conversation in whatever way you can as a beginner will allow you to grow in confidence and figure out what you need to learn next in Spanish.

 Here are some phrases you can use to get the conversation going:

 - #5 ¿Cómo estás? – How are you?